Submissions

 • Acknowledgements/ Conflict of interest and funding

-All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section of the title page, i.e. not listed in the main manuscript.
+All contributors who do not meet the criteria for authorship should be listed in an acknowledgements section of the title page, i.e. not listed in the main manuscript.
 Examples of those who might be acknowledged include a person who provided purely technical help, or writing assistance, or a department chairperson who provided only general support.

-All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section of the title page, i.e. not listed in the main manuscript.
+All contributors who do not meet the criteria for authorship should be listed in an acknowledgements section of the title page, i.e. not listed in the main manuscript.
 Examples of those who might be acknowledged include a person who provided purely technical help, or writing assistance, or a department chairperson who provided only general support.

 Financial and material support should also be acknowledged.
 Authors are responsible for disclosing financial support from the industry or other conflicts of interest that might bias the interpretation of results.
 If no competing interests exist, please state in this section, "The authors declare no potential conflicts of interest".